113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cfee.md

    <dt>--env ENV</dt>
    <dd>CFEE environment name.
 Default to current CFEE environment if not specified.</dd>
    <dt>--guid</dt>
-   <dd>Retrieve and display the given space's guid.
+   <dd>Retrieve and display the space's guid.
 All other output for the space is suppressed.</dd>
    <dt>-o, --org ORG</dt>
    <dd>Organization name.
 Default to current organization if not specified.</dd>
    <dt>--security-group-rules</dt>